Leave the Door Open: Production

 "Leave the Door Open" was written by Mars, Brandon Anderson, Dernst Emile II, and Christopher Brody Brown.
 The production was handled by Mars and D' Mile.
 The former played the guitar and congas, while the latter played the piano.
 Paak played the drums, with Brown playing the bass.
 Ella Feingold handled guitar effects, Glenn Fischbach played cello, Jonathan Kim and Yoshihiko Nakano were on the viola, Blake Espy, Emma Kummrow, and Gared Crawford played violin with Natasha Colkett, Tess Varley, and Luigi Mazzocchi.
-Larry Gold did the arrangement and conduction of the strings at Milkboy Studios, with Cody Cichowski recording the strings.
-Charles Moniz, with engineering assistant Alex Resoagli, engineered and recorded the song at Shampoo Press & Curl Studios.
+Larry Gold arranged and conducted the strings at Milkboy Studios, with Cody Cichowski recording it.
+Charles Moniz and engineer assistant Alex Resoagli, engineered and recorded the song at Shampoo Press & Curl Studios.
 Serban Ghenea mixed "Leave the Door Open" at MixStar Studios in Virginia Beach, with mix engineer John Hanes and mixing assistant Bryce Bordone.
 It was mastered by Randy Merrill at Sterling Sound, NYC.
-The artwork of the CD single was designed by Virgilio Tzaj.